 top of page

-Robin Ha (She/her) is a Korean American cartoonist based in Virginia.
-She is the author and the illustrator of Almost American Girl, a 2020 Harvey Award nominee and 2021 Walter Award honoree memoir, and Cook Korean!: A Comic Book With Recipes, a New York Times bestselling cookbook graphic novel.
-Her comics and illustrations have appeared in various publications including The Washington Post, and LA Times, as well as in anthologies highlighting Asian American culture including RISE: A Pop History of Asian America from the Nineties to Now, New Frontiers: The Many Worlds of George Takei, and Shattered: The Asian American Comics Anthology (Secret Identities).
+Robin Ha (she/her) is the award-winning author/illustrator of the graphic novel memoir Almost American Girl.
+At fourteen she moved to the United States from Seoul, Korea.
+Her comics and illustrations have appeared in various publications, including the Washington Post and the Los Angeles Times, as well as in anthologies highlighting Asian American culture, including Rise: A Pop History of Asian America from the Nineties to Now, New Frontiers: The Many Worlds of George Takei, and Shattered: The Asian American Comics Anthology (Secret Identities).
+She is also the author of the best-selling comic recipe book Cook Korean!: A Comic Book With Recipes.
+Her new graphic novel, The Fox Maidens is scheduled to be published by Balzer and Bray in February 2024.

 For her upcoming events and news, please follow her on Instagram.